How to Reinstate Your Suspended Drivers License in Delaware

 In addition to the above driving license restoration steps, offenders may be required to complete additional specific steps.
 Drivers who stop providing their child support payments, for instance, will remain suspended until they resume payments.

 Suspension Periods in Delaware

-Review several reasons for revoked or suspended driving licenses in DE and their resulting suspension and revocation penalties:
+Having more serious violations typically incur longer penalty periods.
+As such, review below some of the most common reasons for revoked or suspended driving licenses in DE and their resulting suspension and revocation penalties.

 - Accumulating 14 negative points on your driving record within a two-year period: A mandatory drivers license suspension of four months.